Setting up an AWS instance

 Step 1: Log in to an AWS account¶

 If you need to create an account, please follow the AWS instructions for creating an account.
 You will need a credit card to set up the account.
 New accounts could take up to 24 hours to be activated.

 The default region is automatically displayed in the AWS Dashboard.
 The choice of region has implications on fees, speed, and performance.

-Click on "Services" (upper left):
+- Click on Services (upper left corner):

-Click on "EC2":
+- Click on EC2:

 Step 3: Choose an Amazon Machine Image (AMI)¶

-Ubuntu 20.04 Pro LTS in the search bar.
-Click "Select":
+Ubuntu Proin the search bar.
+Choose

 Step 4: Choose an instance type¶

-The Free Tier Eligible tag lets us know that this particular operating system is covered by the Free Tier program where you use (limited) services without being charged.
+The Free tier eligible tag lets us know that this particular operating system is covered by the Free Tier program where you use (limited) services without being charged.
 Limits could be based on how much storage you have access to and/or how many hours of compute you can perform in a one month.

-Step 5: Optional Configurations¶
+Step 5: Optional configurations¶